 This plant is what explorers like Mark Dimmitt found when they first had their adventure trips to wild African deserts.

-Because of their size and weight, it makes them not ideal for household plantings.
-Especially for folks with bad back to move them around their yard or plant them in pots.
+Because of their size and weight, these adenium would not be ideal for household plantings.
+Especially for people with bad back to move them around their yard or plant them in pots.

 To bring this beauty home, many growers have cultivated & cross-bred varieties to create more compact, manageable adenium that still produce magnificent flowers.

-This is great for adenium lovers to find a space in their gardens & suitable containers.
+These smaller plants are great for adenium lovers to find a space in their gardens & suitable containers.
 Speaking of which, let's check out these cuties next: